wacl-york/COZI_scrape/README.md

 The required aspects for deployment are:
   - The `run_scrape.py` script that handles the downloading and processing of the data
   - The `credentials.json` file
-  - The `data` directory to store a local cache of the data
   - The `fields.json` file that describes the mapping between column labels in the raw and output processed data

 # Running